-AIM OF BLUE REVOLUTION
+Aim of BLUE REVOLUTION

-The Blue Revolution is a political platform as opposed to a traditional party.
-It is a political brand identity thus avoiding the heavy bureaucratic structure associated with many other political parties.
+Blue Revolution is a political Brand as opposed to a traditional party.
+It thus avoids the heavy bureaucratic structure associated with many other political parties.
 There will be no branches or branch structure.
 Members may form community groups but if formed these can have no financial identity recognised by Blue Revolution.
 Blue Revolution will not recognise groups or branches calling themselves “Blue Revolution”.
 Such groups will not be allowed to use images and descriptions in elections.
 Individuals must apply to use them as individuals.
 For non-election, promotional material any member can utilise any of the images and descriptions that appear on the website.
 The use of images and descriptions are only covered by election law not copyright.

 Blue Revolution will advertise for new members and potential candidates where there are elections taking place, as well as promoting local members.

-Up to a week prior to the AGM, the membership will be able to propose and second a candidate for the posts of leader, nominating officer, treasurer and fourth officer.
+Up to a week prior to the AGM the membership will be able to propose and second a candidate for the posts of leader, nominating officer, treasurer and fourth officer.
 If no formal nominations are received nominations can be taken from the floor at the AGM.

 The membership will be kept informed about the Blue Revolution via the abluerevolution.org website.

-PLATFORM VALUES
+PARTY VALUES

 Blue Revolution will encourage open, frank and challenging debate on all subjects which are of interest or relevance to our members and their wider communities.